 What is a Dental Implant?

-Dental implants are artificial tooth replacements that were first developed half a century ago by a Swedish scientist named Per-Ingvar Branemark.
+Dental implants are artificial tooth replacements first developed half a century ago by a Swedish scientist named Per-Ingvar Branemark.
 Implants arose from the patient’s need to secure loose-fitting dentures.
-Since the advent of the implant, engineering and enhancements to the implant have enabled dentists to expand the implant’s usefulness, including the replacement of missing or lost teeth.
+Since the advent of the implant, engineering and enhancements have enabled dentists to expand the implant’s usefulness, including the replacement of missing or lost teeth.
 Today, implant techniques provide a wide range of tooth replacement solutions.
 If the missing tooth space has no surrounding teeth, the dentist may decide an implant is the most appropriate treatment choice or option.